rafaelurrutiasilva/Harbor_Grafana_Prometheus_on_Docker/README.md

 ```

 ## Starting or Stopping all together
-The best way to start and stop all the containers is using the docker-compose files.
-The harbor installation generate one and for the prometheus components you can use my [prometheus_compose.yml](compose/prometheus_compose.yml).<br>
-All can be done at ones using:
+The best approach for starting and stopping all containers is by utilizing the Docker Compose files.
+The Harbor installation generates one, and for the Prometheus components, you can use my [prometheus_compose.yml](compose/prometheus_compose.yml).
+All of these operations can be executed using:
 ### Starting
 ```
 for FILE in ~/harbor/docker-compose.yml ~/prometheus/docker-compose.yml; do docker-compose -f $FILE up -d